MrElyazid/parking_manager/README.md

 *   Implement password strength indicators and more robust hashing (e.g., BCrypt).
 *   Add functionality for users to cancel their own upcoming reservations.
 *   Enhance the admin panel to manage parking spots (add/edit/delete).
-*   Implement different pricing based on spot type or time of day.
+*   Implement different pricing based on time of day or longer reservation durations (daily/weekly rates).
-*   Add more detailed reporting for the admin.
+*   Add more detailed reporting/analytics for the admin (e.g., using JavaFX Charts).
-*   Refine UI/UX further (e.g., better visual feedback, loading indicators).
+*   Refine UI/UX further (e.g., better visual feedback, loading indicators, icons for spot types).
 *   Add unit and integration tests.
 *   Consider using a connection pool for database connections in a higher-load scenario.
+*   Implement Vehicle Management (allow users to register vehicles and link them to reservations).
+*   Support for Multiple Parking Lots/Levels.